-Introduction: Gena Philibert-Ortega is a genealogist and author of the book “From the Family Kitchen.”
-If your ancestor had trouble with the law or was the victim of a crime – or participated in a civil or criminal trial – law articles in the newspapers of that time might have family history information to help your genealogy.
-In this blog article, Gena gives several examples of law articles she found while searching old newspapers, and shows what good genealogy information they provide.
+Introduction: If your ancestor had trouble with the law or was the victim of a crime – or participated in a civil or criminal trial – law articles in the newspapers of that time might have family history information to help your genealogy.
+In this article, Gena Philibert-Ortega gives several examples of law articles she found while searching old newspapers, and shows what good genealogy information they provide.
+Gena is a genealogist and author of the book “From the Family Kitchen.”

 One of the reasons I love newspapers for my family history research is that they tell the story of a community, the entire story both good and bad.
 Legal news and records of all types can be found in the newspaper including arrests, court cases (criminal and civil), as well as investigations into crime.
 Unlike other types of newspaper topics, those involving the law result in numerous follow-up articles as court cases are heard over days and weeks, or as an offender is arrested multiple times.